Who May Get A Library Card?

 - Cards issued for children under 14 require parent/guardian signature.

-- Cards issued to residents are valid for three years.
+- Cards issued to residents are valid for five years.

 - Cards issued to non-residents are valid for one year.